MMM-ATM/.github/README.md

  -->
 - :file_folder: **wrapper**

-    Contains the `mmm_wrapper.f90` sample Fortran90 code that calls the MMM subroutine using `input.dat` files from the `input` directory.
+    Contains the `mmm_wrapper.f90` sample Fortran90 code that calls the MMM subroutine using `input.dat` input files.
 The wrapper can be used to compile MMM using the provided Make file.
 Additionally, the wrapper serves as an additional reference in regards to making the MMM subroutine call.

     The wrapper is a simplified and streamlined version of testmmm, and was designed to be modifiable by users.